baardl/influxdb-aws/README.md

 `Warning!`
 Current implementation requires health chenck on Chronograph, not on the IfluxDb.
 You will have to install Chronograph to make this setup work.
-[See Chronograph] (#Install-Chronograph)
+[See Chronograph](#Install-Chronograph)

 ## AWS Setup